DrewEaster/dreweaster.github.io/source/_posts/2014-10-02-lessons-from-my-first-startup-failure.markdown

 Identifying a problem is not enough
 -----------------------------------

 Whilst clearly important, it's not enough to just identify a problem.
-Yes, your business may well solve a real paint point in theory, but it still doesn't mean you can actually execute on it successfully.
+Yes, your business may well solve a real pain point in theory, but it still doesn't mean you can actually execute on it successfully.
 Commercial complexities (e.g. a deeply tangled industry) can still make even a good idea impossible to actually execute on, especially for a startup.

 Be patient before diving in
 ---------------------------